module Cat.Diagram.Limit.Base where

 Reflection of limitsπ

-Using the terminology from before, we say a functor reflects limits if it takes limiting cones βdownstairsβ to limiting cones βupstairsβ.
-More concretely, if we have a limit in of with apex , then reflects this limit means that was already the limit of !
+Using the terminology from before, we say a functor reflects limits if it only takes limiting cones βupstairsβ to limiting cones βdownstairsβ: this is the converse implication from preservation of limits.
+More concretely, if we have a cone over whose image under is a limiting cone over then reflects this limit if we already had a limiting cone to begin with!

 reflects-limit : Type _ reflects-limit = β {K : Functor β€Cat C} {eps : K Fβ !F => Diagram} β (ran : is-ran !F (F Fβ Diagram) (F Fβ K) (nat-assoc-from (F βΈ eps))) β reflects-ran F ran